CouncilofLorien/counciloflorien.github.io/docs/cards/G/galadhrim.md

 > Creature
 >
 > {: .hazard-text .black-text .p-2 }
 > > _Elves._ Three strikes.
 Detainment and -2 prowess against hero companies.
 Playable keyed to Lindon, Rhudaur, Wold & Foothills, or Anfalas; or at non-Haven sites in these regions.
-Each character wounded by this attack must discard all items he bears.   “‘...they dwell now deep in the woods and far from the northern border.’”_ ***---LotRII***
+Each character wounded by this attack must discard all items he bears.   “‘...they dwell now deep in the woods and far from the northern border.’”_ ***---&NoBreak;LotRII***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield">【11/7】</div>